AREA44/SYWYKE/src/content/Content.md

+- <a href="http://bugmenot.com" target="_blank">BugMeNot</a> - BugMeNot: share logins.
+- <a href="http://codeforces.com" target="_blank">CodeForces</a> - Programming competitions and contests, programming community.
+- <a href="http://thestocks.im" target="_blank">The Stocks 2</a> - Best royalty free photos, videos, mockups, icons and fonts.
+- <a href="http://www.den4b.com/tools" target="_blank">den4b.com</a> - These free online tools might come in handy for software developers and technology enthusiasts.
 - <a href="https://750words.com" target="_blank">750 Words</a> - Write every day.
-- <a href="https://www.adobe.com/express/" target="_blank">Adobe Creative Cloud Express</a> - Make Images, Videos and Web Stories for Free in Minutes.
 - <a href="https://aeon.co" target="_blank">Aeon</a> - A world of ideas.
-- <a href="https://www.airdroid.com/" target="_blank">AirDroid</a> - Delight Your Multi-Screen Life.
 - <a href="https://alison.com" target="_blank">Alison</a> - Free Online Courses from the World’s Top Publishers.
 - <a href="https://apkdone.com" target="_blank">Apkdone</a> - Apkdone is the #1 place for the newest and best Android game Mods.
 - <a href="https://apkmody.io" target="_blank">APKMODY</a> - Premium APK Downloader – Modded Games & Apps.
-- <a href="https://www.beautiful.ai/" target="_blank">Beautiful.ai</a> - The first presentation maker that designs for you.
-- <a href="https://www.befunky.com/" target="_blank">BeFunky</a> - Photo Editing and Graphic Design Made for Everyone.
 - <a href="https://bigjpg.com/" target="_blank">Bigjpg</a> - AI Image Enlarger.
-- <a href="https://www.birme.net/" target="_blank">Birme</a> - Bulk Image Resizing Made.
 - <a href="https://bitly.com/" target="_blank">Bitly</a> - A URL shortener built with powerful tools to help you grow and protect your brand.
 - <a href="https://bitwarden.com" target="_blank">Bitwarden</a> - Open Source Password Manager.
 - <a href="https://brandmark.io/" target="_blank">Brandmark</a> - Create a unique, professional logo for your business.
-- <a href="https://www.britishcouncil.org" target="_blank">British Council</a> - The British Council builds connections, understanding and trust between people in the UK and other countries.
-- <a href="http://bugmenot.com" target="_blank">BugMeNot</a> - BugMeNot: share logins.
 - <a href="https://caesium.app/" target="_blank">Caesium</a> - An image compression software that helps you store, send and share digital pictures, supporting JPG, PNG and WebP formats.
-- <a href="https://www.calmlywriter.com" target="_blank">Calmly Writer</a> - The Ultimate Ditraction-Free Writing Tool.
-- <a href="https://www.canva.com" target="_blank">Canva</a> - Canva makes design simple for everyone.
 - <a href="https://cleanup.pictures/" target="_blank">Cleanup.pictures</a> - Remove unwanted objects, people, text and defects from any picture for free.
 - <a href="https://code.org" target="_blank">Code.org</a> - Anybody can learn.
 - <a href="https://codebeautify.org" target="_blank">Codebeautify</a> - JSON Beautifier, XML Viewer, JSON Converters, Hex Converters and More.
-- <a href="https://www.codecademy.com" target="_blank">Codecademy</a> - Learn to code interactively, for free.
-- <a href="http://codeforces.com" target="_blank">CodeForces</a> - Programming competitions and contests, programming community.
 - <a href="https://codepen.io" target="_blank">CodePen</a> - Online Code Editor & Font End Web Developer Community.
 - <a href="https://codesandbox.io" target="_blank">CodeSandbox</a> - Online Code Editor & IDE for Rapid Web Development.
-- <a href="https://www.compresss.com" target="_blank">Compress.com</a> - Compress image, document, video and audio files online.
-- <a href="https://www.contentful.com" target="_blank">Contentful</a> - API-first content platform to build digital experiences.
-- <a href="https://www.coursera.org" target="_blank">Coursena</a> - Take the world’s best courses, online.
-- <a href="https://www.creatopy.com" target="_blank">Creatopy</a> - Online Graphic Design Platform.
-- <a href="http://www.den4b.com/tools" target="_blank">den4b.com</a> - These free online tools might come in handy for software developers and technology enthusiasts.
-- <a href="https://www.diffchecker.com/" target="_blank">Diffchecker</a> - Compare text, images, PDF, Excel online to find the difference between two text files.
-- <a href="https://www.onlinedoctranslator.com/en/" target="_blank">DocTranslator</a> - Instantly translate and preserve the layout of any document format into any language.
+- <a href="https://docs.microsoft.com/en-us/learn/" target="_blank">Microsoft Learn</a> - Free Microsoft training delivered by experts.
 - <a href="https://downgit.github.io/#/home" target="_blank">DownGit</a> - Create GitHub Resource Download Link.
-- <a href="https://www.dropbox.com" target="_blank">Dropbox</a> - Bring your photos, docs, and videos anywhere and keep your files safe.
-- <a href="https://www.duolingo.com" target="_blank">Duolingo</a> - Learn a language for free.
-Forever.
-- <a href="https://www.edx.org" target="_blank">edX</a> - Best Courses.
-Top Institutions.
-Learn anytime, anywhere.
 - <a href="https://elllo.org" target="_blank">ELLO</a> - English Listening Lesson Library Online.
-- <a href="https://www.eslfast.com" target="_blank">ESL Fast</a> - Free Online English Teaching and Learning Materials.
 - <a href="https://excalidraw.com/" target="_blank">Excalidraw</a> - Virtual whiteboard for sketching hand-drawn like diagrams.
-- <a href="https://www.facebook.com" target="_blank">Facebook</a> - Facebook helps you connect and share with the people in your life.
 - <a href="https://filebin.net" target="_blank">Filebin</a> - Convenient file sharing on the web, without registration.
 The files will expire automatically 1 week.
-- <a href="https://www.flaticon.com" target="_blank">Flaticon</a> - Download free icons and stickers for your projects.
-- <a href="https://www.flickr.com" target="_blank">Flickr</a> - Find your inspiration.
 - <a href="https://flixpress.com" target="_blank">Flixpress</a> - CREATE VIDEOS ONLINE IN MINUTES.
-- <a href="https://www.fotojet.com" target="_blank">FotoJet</a> - Turn Your Ideas into Stunning Artworks.
-- <a href="https://www.free-tarot-reading.net/free" target="_blank">Free Tarot Card Reading</a> - This is a good reading to simply ‘get a snapshot’ of how things are with you generally, at this moment in time.
-- <a href="https://www.freecodecamp.org/" target="_blank">freeCodeCamp</a> - Learn to Code and Help Nonprofits.
-- <a href="https://www.freeconvert.com" target="_blank">FreeConvert.com</a> - Free Online File Converter.
-- <a href="https://www.freelogodesign.org" target="_blank">FreeLogoDesign</a> - Create a free logo in seconds.
-- <a href="https://www.freepik.com" target="_blank">FreePik</a> - Find Free Vectors, Stock Photos and PSD.
-- <a href="https://www.gatesnotes.com" target="_blank">Gates Notes</a> - The Blog of Bill Gates.
 - <a href="https://giphy.com" target="_blank">GIPHY</a> - Search All the GIFs & Make Your Own Animated GIF.
 - <a href="https://git.io" target="_blank">Git.io</a> - Shorten URL by GitHub.
 - <a href="https://gofile.io" target="_blank">Gofile</a> - File sharing platform, anonymous and free.
-- <a href="https://www.google.com/drive/" target="_blank">Google Drive</a> - Cloud Storage for Work and Home.
-- <a href="https://www.google.com/maps/@?dg=dbrw&newdg=1" target="_blank">Google Maps</a> - Find local businesses, view maps and get driving directions in Google Maps.
-- <a href="https://www.google.com/photos/about/" target="_blank">Google Photos</a> - Free storage and automatic organization for all your memories.
-- <a href="https://translate.google.com" target="_blank">Google Translate</a> - Translate languages.
-- <a href="https://www.hackerearth.com" target="_blank">HackerEarth</a> - Be a Better Programmer.
-- <a href="https://www.happyhues.co" target="_blank">Happy Hues</a> - Curated colors in context.
 - <a href="https://heictojpg.com" target="_blank">HEICtoJPEG</a> - Convert HEIC photos to JPEGs without harming the quality.
-- <a href="https://wego.here.com" target="_blank">HERE WeGo</a> - HERE WeGo - Maps - Routes - Directions - All ways from A to B in one.
 - <a href="https://hexed.it" target="_blank">HexEd.it</a> - The client-side JavaScript based hex editor.
 - <a href="https://hotpot.ai/" target="_blank">Hotpot.ai</a> - Hotpot makes graphic design and image editing easier with AI tools.
 - <a href="https://icomoon.io" target="_blank">Icomoon</a> - Pixel perfect icon solutions.
 - <a href="https://icons8.com" target="_blank">Icons8</a> - Icons, illustrations, photos, music, and design tools.
 - <a href="https://ielts.idp.com/uae/prepare/ielts-test-preparation-material/free" target="_blank">IDP IELTS</a> - Free IELTS practice test.
-- <a href="https://www.english-exam.org/IELTS/" target="_blank">IELTS Exam</a> - Preparation for IELTS Exam.
 - <a href="https://ieltsliz.com" target="_blank">IELTS Liz</a> - IELTS Writing Task 1 Tips, Model & More.
 - <a href="https://ieltsonlinetests.com" target="_blank">IELTS Online Test</a> - IELTS Online Practice Test.
-- <a href="https://www.ieltsbuddy.com" target="_blank">IELTSbuddy</a> - Free exam preparation to improve your test score.
 - <a href="https://imgur.com/" target="_blank">Imgur</a> - Where you’ll find the funniest, most informative and inspiring images, memes, GIFs, and visual stories served up in an endless stream of bite-sized fun.
-- <a href="https://www.instagram.com" target="_blank">Instagram</a> - Instagram.
 - <a href="https://intromaker.com/" target="_blank">Introcave</a> - The easiest way to make a YouTube intro video.
 - <a href="https://ivipid.com" target="_blank">Ivipid</a> - Ivipid Video Maker.
 - <a href="https://jitter.video/" target="_blank">Jitter</a> - The simplest motion design tool on the web.